OpenSextant/Xponents/Extraction/XTax/README.md

     You may want to use "." for solr.solr.home for development, but a more permanent location for runtime or staging.

-    solr home = '.' implies Xponents/solr is the solr server home.
+    Solr home = '.' implies Xponents/solr is the solr server home.
+This is only for convenience and not recommended for deployment.

     Otherwise, for working outside of the source tree, copy Xponents/solr files to your external solr home (Recommended):